 This experiential learning program will enable students to compare obesity prevalence (and accompanying behavior-driven disease) between Jamaica and the United States.
-Students from the Buffalo area will attend classroom sessions at UB on Jan 6 and 7, to discuss background material for the course.
+Students from the Buffalo area will attend classroom sessions at UB on Jan 7, 8 and 9, to discuss background material for the course.
 Students who live outside the area and cannot travel to UB to attend these sessions can participate via Google Hangout.
 Please refer to the Syllabus for more detail.

-Topics covered during these two days include:
+Topics covered during these three days include:

 - 1. How cultural evolution in the U.S. (as distinct from biologic evolution) has created an environment of abundance and comfort, leading to widespread overconsumption of food and physical inactivity. - 2.
 Jamaican history, culture and lifestyle. - 3.
-Medical Model in the U.S. vs Jamaica - 4.
-Introductory pathophysiology of Type 2 diabetes and Heart disease. - 5.
-Behavior Modification.
+Nutritional assessment; how to collect and analyze 3-day food records, and how to administer a Physical Activity Questionnaire. - 4.
+Introductory pathophysiology of Type 2 diabetes and Heart disease.

-The group will travel to The University of the West Indies in Mona, Jamaica on January 8 and spend 13 days traveling to different sites around the island, observing and interacting with the population.
+The group will travel to The University of the West Indies in Mona, Jamaica on January 10 and spend 13 days traveling to different sites around the island, observing and interacting with the population.
 Participants will also meet with faculty and students in health related disciplines at the University of the West Indies in Kingston, will explore markets and farms in the area to determine the availability and cost of fresh food and will visit various food outlets to assess nutritional value of prepared food.
-Through observation, immersion, and survey, students will also explore daily physical activity patterns among individuals in different settings - urban vs rural and make comparisons between the U.S. and Jamaica.
+Through observation, immersion, and survey, students will also explore daily physical activity patterns among individuals in different settings - city, village/town, and rural - to make comparisons and analyze data.
 Students will also engage and interact with obesity practitioners and patients during visits to community health centers and clinics.
-Lastly, in conjunction with the University of the West Indies School of Medicine, we will set up a temporary health clinic in a remote mountain village.